AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/use-lists/view-items-in-a-list.md

   </tr>
   <tr>
    <td role="rowheader"><strong>Access level configurations*</strong></td>
-   <td> <p>View or higher access to filters, views, groupings</p> <p>Note: If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.<br>For information on how a Workfront administrator can change your access level, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </td>
+   <td> <p>View or higher access to filters, views, groupings</p> <P>For items in the Setup area, you need administrative access for the item or the System Administrator access level.</P> <p>Note: If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.<br>For information on how a Workfront administrator can change your access level, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader"><strong>Object permissions</strong></td>